shiolovesgod/Udacity-MWS-frontend-benchtop/README.md

 1. File Setup
 This project has modified both the back and frontend so you will need both repositories

-Server
+Server (checkout `submitted` branch)
 a.
-You can access the server code at this repo:
+You can access the server code at this repo: https://github.com/shiolovesgod/mws-restaurant-stage-3.git

 b.
 Please be sure that the content of the "localDiskDB.db" file is the one in the Github repo referenced above.
 I store a little more information about the reviews in my database and read the file from "./tmp/localDiskDB.db".

 c.
 You may need to run npm install but I don't think additional packages were used

-Frontend
+Frontend (checkout `submitted` branch)
 a.
 You can access frontend here: https://github.com/shiolovesgod/uda-mws-3.git

 2. Up & Running